 The Federal Assignment of Claims Act defines how lenders or factoring companies can arrange for payments when federal contracts are part of the accounts receivable or loans made to the contractor.
-Essentially, if the borrower (the contractor) uses the business's accounts receivable as collateral, then the Federal Assignment of Claims Act guides how the lender may control the collateral.
+Essentially, if the borrower, or the contractor, uses the business's accounts receivable as collateral, then the Federal Assignment of Claims Act guides how the lender may control the collateral.

 The Federal Assignment of Claims Act has been a law since the late 1930s, and it was designed to provide a roadmap for contractors working with the government to finance their projects when working on federal or government contracts.
 Further guiding the assignment process is the Uniform Commercial Code (UCC), which is a set of standards adopted by most of the United States.

-A business which purchases goods or services may be required to send payments to a factoring company if the factoring company sends out a notice that the business’s accounts have been sold to the factoring company.
-Interestingly, a business may receive a Notice of Assignment form a factoring company with which the business had no prior financial relationship.
+A business that purchases goods or services may be required to send payments to a factoring company if the factoring company sends out a notice that the business’s accounts have been sold to the factoring company.
+Interestingly, a business may receive a Notice of Assignment form an invoice factoring company with which the business had no prior financial relationship.